-Join Mike Meyers for an in-depth discussion in this video Choosing a power supply, part of CompTIA A+ Exam Prep (220-901) Part 2: Core Hardware.
+Join Mike Meyers for an in-depth discussion in this video Choosing a power supply, part of CompTIA A+ (220-901) Cert Prep: 2 Core Hardware.

 - Look, I hate to admit it, but I'm a cheapskate.…But there are certain areas where I do not scrimp.…Number one, peanut butter.…I like good peanut butter and everybody knows…that Creamy JIF is the greatest peanut butter known to man.…Secondly, I don't scrimp on power supplies.…When you take a look at a couple of power supplies,…there's a reason why one power supply costs around $39,…and another one can cost almost $200.…The reasons for that has a lot…more to do than simply wattage.…Granted, this one has a lot more wattage than this one,…but this one comes with a lot of other stuff that you need…to be aware of when you're buying your own power supply.…